rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Spring-ObjectFactory_Basics.md

 summary: Using Spring's ObjectProvider to retrieve a bean only if it actually exists or if a single candidate can be determined using programmatic resolution.
 With Iterable and Stream support added in 5.1, we can easily support cases (with the same code) when zero or more dependencies exist for the bean of a given type.
 ---

-When Spring Framework 4.3 was released, it introduced `ObjectProvider`.
-As Spring's blog [1] mentions, this provided an extension to the existing `ObjectFactory` interface with handy signatures such as getIfAvailable, getIfUnique etc to retrieve a bean only if it actually exists or if a single candidate can be determined (such as a primary candidate in case of multiple matching beans).
+When Spring Framework 4.3 was released, it introduced [ObjectProvider](https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/beans/factory/ObjectProvider.html).
+As Spring's blog [[1](#references)] mentions, this provided an extension to the existing [ObjectFactory](https://docs.spring.io/spring/docs/5.1.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/beans/factory/ObjectFactory.html) interface with handy signatures such as getIfAvailable, getIfUnique etc to retrieve a bean only if it actually exists or if a single candidate can be determined (such as a primary candidate in case of multiple matching beans).
 This also improved the programmatic resolution of dependencies.

-With 5.0 release, this was improved to support newer APIs that allowed you to pass a `Supplier` for the getIfAvailable/getIfUnique APIs and a `Consumer` for the ifAvailable/ifUnique APIs.
+With 5.0 release, this has been improved to support newer APIs that allows you to pass a `Supplier` for the getIfAvailable/getIfUnique APIs and a `Consumer` for the ifAvailable/ifUnique APIs.

-And with 5.1 release, this was extended further to give it `Iterable` and `Stream` support [2].
+And with 5.1 release, this has been further extended to give it `Iterable` and `Stream` support [[2](#references)].

 ## Diving into ObjectProvider